md8n/GCodeClean/README.md

 ## Acknowledgments

 * To all those comments I picked up out of different people's posts in Stack Overflow
-* The quality info on C# 8, and IAsyncEnumerable were invaluable.
+* The quality info on C# 8, and IAsyncEnumerable were invaluable
+* All the sample GCode files provided by the Maslow CNC community [Maslow CNC](https://forums.maslowcnc.com/)